 All graduate programs that require or allow students the option of completing a thesis will include the following paragraph in their graduate bulletin, modified as appropriate to the program requirements (optional entries are in square brackets, except all Ph.D.-granting programs must include the final bracketed statement regarding ProQuest).

 [Statement here about a thesis being required or being an option for the program.]
 Guidelines for the preparation of theses are available from [name of school or department].
 At least XX month(s) prior to the date the degree is to be conferred, the candidate must submit a signed Graduate Student Thesis Publication Agreement and a PDF of their thesis [as well as XX printed copies of the final version of the thesis , including original approval pages], to [name of school or department].
 The thesis will be made available, subject to an embargo, on the Internet by the University Library.
-[Candidates for the Ph.D. will also have their thesis forwarded to ProQuest Information and Learning and published in Dissertation Abstracts International.
-There is an additional charge for this service; see the Thesis Submission Price List.
+[Candidates for the Ph.D. will also submit their thesis to ProQuest Information and Learning to be published in Dissertations & Theses Global.
+There is a charge for this service, which ProQuest will collect.
 At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office.
-There is an additional fee for this service; see the Thesis Submission Price List.]
+There is an additional fee for this service, which ProQuest will collect.]

 Steps for Submitting a Graduate Thesis

-- The student completes his/her thesis and obtains the required signatures, as determined by the Graduate Program Office of the student's school or department.
+- The student completes their thesis and obtains the required signatures, as determined by the student's department.

-- The student submits the completed Graduate Thesis Submission Form and Graduate Student Thesis Publication Agreement, along with the PDF of the actual thesis (with any accompanying files) to the Graduate Program Office.
+- The student downloads and completes the Graduate Student Thesis Publication Agreement and submits the completed form, along with the PDF of the actual thesis (with any accompanying files) to their department office.

 - The Library will make the thesis (i.e. the PDF file) available through a persistent URL embedded in the online catalog record.
 If the thesis is under embargo, the pdf file will only be available to SCU-authenticated users, but not to readers outside the SCU network.
 Once the embargo is lifted, all users will have access to the electronic version of the thesis.